 Certain qualifying organizations may be entitled to an exemption* from water and sewer charges.
 Eligibility is dependent on several factors and interested parties should review and complete the required sections as indicated in the Application for Exemption from Water and Sewer Charges (accessible by using the link below).
 Please read the General Instructions carefully (pages 1 through 4), complete and return the Required Documentation Checklist (page 5), and complete, notarize, and return the Application (pages 6 and 7).
 All supporting documentation and required forms must be mailed or delivered to the address provided in the General Instructions on the form.

-*Consumption less than 9,493 CCF per year will result in a full exemption of water and sewer charges for the property.
+*There are water usage limitations that may limit certain properties ability to obtain an exemption, even if they might otherwise be eligible.
+In particular, consumption less than 9,493 CCF per year will result in a full exemption of water and sewer charges for the property.
 If consumption is between 9,494 and 19,053 CCF, the property will receive a partial exemption and charges for the property will be billed at ‘one half’ the total consumption.
 If consumption exceeds 19,053 CCF per year, the property will receive no reduction and will be billed at the full rate for the total consumption.

 Traditional Water Meters

-All water meters approved for use by DEP read much like a car odometer.
 Download How to Read a Water Meter for more information.

 Property Transfer Meter Reading